15 February 2021

 Thank you to everyone who filled out a survey, attended a drop-in session and provided feedback on the draft concept plans for the MacLean Reserve park upgrade.
 We are currently reviewing your feedback and will share a summary of what we heard along with next steps for this project soon.

 An upgrade of the park and playground

 MacLean Reserve in Williamstown is due for a full upgrade next year.
-As a first step, Council would like to hear from the local community, St Mary’s Primary School community and the Williamstown Primary School community to better understand what they value about MacLean Reserve and its significance in the community.
+As a first step, Council wanted to hear from the local residents, St Mary’s Primary School community and the Williamstown Primary School community to better understand what they value about MacLean Reserve and its significance in the community.

 Click here to view the detailed summary of what we heard during the first round of community engagement in August and September this year, or download a copy from the Document Library.

 Detailed concept designs for MacLean Reserve have now been created, based on the community feedback received.

 - new playground equipment for children aged 2-12 years, focusing on primary school aged children

 - improved grass area with irrigation, drainage and new instant turf